Land Development Code

 5th Update to the Land Development Code

-The 5th Update to the Land Development Code was presented to the City Council on February 7, 2006, and adopted on February 21, 2006 (Report 06-011).
+The 5th Update to the Land Development Code was presented to the City Council on February 7, 2006, and adopted on February 21, 2006 (Issue Matrix).
 The project included 49 issues total subdivided into 6 categories including measurement, permit process, use, CEQA implementation, parking, and minor corrections.
 The 5th Update was a part of implementing the Mayor’s goals to simplify and clarify the development process and remove non-value added steps:

 - Updated outdoor lighting regulations to bring the LDC into compliance with State energy efficient standards and improve the regulations by clarifying the light source shielding requirement and providing alternatives for security lighting.